OKayInc/CoolPBX/readme.md

 - CoolPBX will run on Debian 9 & 10, Ubuntu 18.04 LTS, FreeBSD 10 & 11, CentOS 7 & 8, and more.

 ### ISSUES
 If you find a bug and you require commercial support sign up for an account on [services.okay.network](https://services.okay.network) to report the issue.
-If you do not require a commercial support but you want to report the bug, just report it here.
-We are getting back the issue tab.
+If you do not need commercial support but want to report the bug, report it here.
+We are getting back to the issue tab.

 ---

 FusionPBX vs CoolPBX
 ====================

 CoolPBX has a very different vision of what a PBX should be.
-CoolPBX will continue to sync against FusionPBX and it will continue to send pull-requests that benefit both projects.
-At some point, CoolPBX will de-branch as it will continue its own path.
+CoolPBX will continue to sync against FusionPBX and it will continue to send pull requests that benefit both projects.
+At some point, CoolPBX will de-branch as it will continue its path.

 What is the difference?
 -----------------

 Currently:
 - MySQL/MariaDB support (yes!, we do not drop the support to these databases),
-- Reseller ready out of the box (aka parent-child domain capability)
+- Reseller ready out of the box (aka parent-child domain capability),
+- OpenID authentication (tested against OKTA).

 What will come:
 - LCR and Billing included (once the [campaign](https://www.gofundme.com/f/jcjcmk-make-billing-4-fusionpbx-opensource) to convert it has been done)
-- Enhance CDR Integration (you will be able to create your own plugins that will execute custom actions when the CDR event happens)
+- Enhance CDR Integration (you will be able to create your plugins that will execute custom actions when the CDR event happens)
 - Revamped caching engine
 - SMS integration
 - REST API